mvs6909/codepath-SITE-prework/README.md

 **Visibility modes:** Apart from the designing, one of the challenges I faced was during implementing the difficulty modes dropdown and the timer feature.
 I learned how to make a dropdown menu from _w3schools.com_.
 I made 8 buttons and used the visibility attribute to implement the difficulty modes.
 I created a custom class _visible_ which changes the visibility mode.
 So when I click on ‘**medium**’, button5 and button6 change their attributes to visibility: _visible;_

 **Logic of timer:** I have a startTimer() and stopTimer().
-Earlier, I was calling the startTime() at the end of playClueSequence() since we need the timer running after the last sequence of progress played.
-The issue was the timer was starting early for 4 onwards passes.
-I overcame the issue by using setTimeout with time = delay -1000 to appropriately start the timer.
+Earlier, I was calling the _startTime()_ at the end of _playClueSequence()_ since the timer should start running after the last block glows in the sequence.
+The timer was starting early for 4 onwards passes.
+I overcame this problem by using setTimeout with

+    time = delay - 1000;

+to appropriately start the timer.

-I felt the need to understand CSS better to create a better User interface.
+I understood the importance of learning CSS in order to create a better User interface.

 **3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)**